-Please read How does a mouthpiece work before starting to select one for your horn.
+Please read How does a mouthpiece work and How does a mouthpiece relate to the horn?? before starting to select one for your horn.
 Once you understand my philosophy of mouthpiece function, you will be ready to match one to your instrument.

-Start with a Hartman mouthpiece from any SERIES (A, B, C or D) with a standard power level ( 4, 5 or 6) – I would suggest starting with A5.
+Start with a Hartman mouthpiece from any SERIES (A, B, C or D)

 Play this slur pattern: (click here to open it in another tab – it will be larger)

 Notice how it feels to slur – both in first position and when you move back and forth between 1st, 3rd and 4th positions.
 Keep in mind that when you slur between Bb/C/D, you are switching between the same harmonics (partials) as when you are slurring between Bb/D/F – so ideally, it should feel the same to play both slur patterns.

 The affect that each mouthpiece has upon slurring helps demonstrate the parallel relationship between embouchure movement and slide movement.
 This is important to notice again later, in Step #2, when we will zero in on the proper power level.

 Next, do these exercises using B6, then C6 and finally D6.
 One of these four mouthpieces will be easier and more comfortable to play than the rest.
 This is because of the venturi effect discussed in How does a mouthpiece work.